jeremiak/jeremiak.github.com/source/subway-elevators.md

 ---
-layout: default
+layout: project
-title: NYC MTA elevator outages
+title: New York City MTA elevator outage data
 permalink: /projects/subway-elevators/
 ---

-# MTA elevator outage data

 The MTA reports elevator and escalator outages on [their outage reporting site](https://advisory.mtanyct.info/EEoutage/EEOutageReport.aspx?StationID=All) but it isn't very extensible.
 There is no way to download the data in bulk and there is no real notion of an elevator/escalator returning to service.
 As best as I can tell, the outage is simply removed from the site.